Who are Beavers?

 Drop Off and Collection

-Beavers sessions in the hall start every week at 18:00 and finish at 19:00 (Unless otherwise stated on the Programme section on Online Scout Manager)
+Currently Beavers sessions are run at the same time as Cubs and are in the hall start every Friday (during term time) at 17:30 and finish at 19:00 (Unless otherwise stated on the Programme section on Online Scout Manager)

 When it comes time to pick up your young person please wait at the end of the hall near the doors or just outside in the hallway.
 Please pick up your child promptly at 19:00, as most of the time the adult leaders have other commitments and even have shift work straight after finishing so please be on time.